MicrosoftDocs/edge-developer/microsoft-edge/extensions/tips-and-tricks.md

 ![Submitting a response to a review](./media/keywords.png)

 ## Automate your submission to the Windows Store
 You can automate and streamline your submissions to the Windows Store by using the new Windows Store Submission API, which allows you to update apps/games, add-ons (in-app purchases), and package flights through a REST API.
-Checkout the [documentation and samples](https://docs.microsoft.com/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services) or use the open source [Submission API VSTS extension](https://github.com/Microsoft/windows-dev-center-vsts-extension) to get started.
+Check out the [documentation and samples](https://docs.microsoft.com/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services) or use the open source [Submission API VSTS extension](https://github.com/Microsoft/windows-dev-center-vsts-extension) to get started.

 ## Use the Windows Feedback Hub to gather feedback/reviews/feature requests